 As a community and as individuals, there is a lot we can do in relation to HIV.
 Working in partnership with people with HIV, we can encourage others to understand how HIV is transmitted.
 We can support people to access testing, treatment and care, as we know that commencing treatment at the early stages of HIV results in better health outcomes and reduces the likelihood of onward transmission.

-UNAIDS’s theme for World AIDS Day 2019 is Communities make the difference.
+UNAIDS’s theme for World AIDS Day 2020 is Global Solidarity, Shared Responsibility.
 UNAIDS is leading the global effort to end AIDS as a public health threat by 2030 as part of the Sustainable Development Goals.
 The focus of UNAIDS is on stopping new HIV infections, ensuring that everyone living with HIV has access to HIV treatment, protecting and promoting human rights and producing data for decision-making.

 Show your support for people with HIV on World AIDS Day by wearing a red ribbon, the international symbol of HIV awareness and support.